BCM-Lupskilab/AluAluCNVpredictor/README.md

 ##Query prediction results at a gene-level

-We assigned an AAMR risk score for each of 12,704 genes.
-The user could input a gene name (e.g., SPAST) and receive the score, rank and the position (a red line) on the distribution of AAMR risk scores.
+We assigned an AAMR risk score for each of 12,074 OMIM genes and 23,637 RefSeq genes seperately.
+The user could input a gene name (e.g., SPAST) and receive the count of tesing Alu pairs/predicted CNV-Alu pairs, the risk score, rank and the position (a red line) on the distribution of AAMR risk scores.
+We suggest a score of 0.6 as a loose ‘cut off’ for at-risk genes.
+Genes with a score greater than 0.6 might be more susceptible for AAMR.

 ##Query prediction results at a genomic interval-level

-For pairs of genomic intervals, such as the aCGH results, we could indicate whether any predicted Alu pair is intersecting the range pair of interest.
+For pairs of genomic intervals, we could indicate whether any predicted Alu pair is intersecting the range pair of interest.
 We show the query results in a table.
 This process may take minutes as ~13 millions of predicted Alu pairs are quired.
+We provided data in both hg19 and hg38.
+Of note, we performed the analyses in hg19 and remapped the results to hg38.
+Abouth 99.6% of the testes Alu pairs remained after liftover.